symbol/symbol-docs/source/getting-started/first-application.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-3. Once signed, you can announce the transaction to the network.
+3. Once signed, announce the transaction to the network.

 .. example-code::